BA (Hons) Media, Culture and Journalism

 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
 If your country is not featured please contact us.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
-Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.
+Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course

 Field trips.
 (All academic years)

-Apply via UCAS if you are a UK/EU residing applicant, applying for year 1 of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
+Apply via UCAS if you are a UK residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

-Apply directly to the University if you live outside the UK/EU.
+Apply directly to the University if you live outside the UK.